ibm-cloud-docs/cloud-object-storage/cos-notices-ca-mon-onhold.md

 Continue to use the `mon01` endpoints to access your existing `mon01` data.
 Customers are able to self-migrate data from `mon01` to `ca-mon` if desired, see [Moving data between buckets](/docs/cloud-object-storage?topic=cloud-object-storage-region-copy) for guidance.

-There is one important consideration for customers that are currently using the `s3.private.mon01.cloud-object-storage.appdomain.cloud` endpoint and wishing to migrate their data to `ca-mon`.
-Connectivity to the `ca-mon` private endpoint `s3.private.ca-mon.cloud-object-storage.appdomain.cloud` requires the source account network configuration to be **VRF-enable**.
-A small number of existing `mon01` customers are not using VRF-enabled accounts, and would need to convert their accounts before they can begin using the `ca-mon` private endpoint.
+There is one important consideration for customers that are currently using the `s3.private.mon01.cloud-object-storage.appdomain.cloud` endpoint and who wish to migrate their data to `ca-mon`.
+Connectivity to the `ca-mon` private endpoint `s3.private.ca-mon.cloud-object-storage.appdomain.cloud` requires the source account network configuration to be **VRF-enabled**.
+A small number of existing `mon01` customers are not using **VRF-enabled** accounts, and would need to convert their accounts before they can begin using the `ca-mon` private endpoint.
 Accounts created after November 30, 2023 are automatically **VRF-enabled**.
-Conversion typically requires a brief outage, with potentially special considerations when Direct Link is being used.
-VRF-enablement status can be checked in the Cloud Console under Manage->Account->Account Settings.
-Additional information about VRF enablement can be found at [Enabling VRF in the console](/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf).
+Conversion typically requires a brief outage, with potentially special considerations when Direct Link is being used. **VRF-enablement** status can be checked in the Cloud Console under Manage->Account->Account Settings.
+Additional information about **VRF-enablement** can be found at [Enabling VRF in the console](/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf).